emqx/emqx-docs/en_US/tutorial/tune.md

 # Tuning guide

-For EMQX Message Server 4.x version, MQTT connection stress test reached 1.3 million on an 8-core, 32G memory CentOS server.
+Since 4.2 EMQX had been stress-tested with 1.3 million on an 8-core, 32G memory CentOS server.

 This guide includes in general tuning suggestions for one EMQX broker to serve about 1 million clients.